AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 </details>

-Such card would beutifully scale to Tablet UI Sizes.
+This card scales beautifully on tablet screens.
 Screenshots above are taken from laptop screen.

 ### Bonus part - lets add our Dahua Cameras CCTV SmartMotion sensors as Human/Vehicle presence detectors to UI Dashboard.